phpearth/docs/faq/databases/PHP-PDO.md

-#What is PDO?
+---
+title: "What is PDO?"
+read_time: "3 min"
+updated: "february 10, 2014"
+group: "databases"
+permalink: "/faq/databases/what-is-pdo/"
+---

 PDO stands for "PHP Data Object", which is one of the many ways available for accessing databases in PHP.
 You can think of it as an alternative to using MySQLi or mysql_ functions (deprecated).
 However, it's not specific to MySQL databases, it can be used with many different types of databases.
 So with PDO, you can connect and deal with your database very easily.

-#Why PDO Over Others?
+## Why PDO Over Others?

 You might think, why would I prefer to use it over others?
 Well, there're many reasons, but the main one is because it uses the same API regardless of which database driver you're using.
 For example, if you were using SQLite database, you can switch to MySQL very easily; you don't have to change anything but the type of the driver PDO uses (which you specify in the DSN string, later on this).